LordVGames/LordsStarstormEdits/Thunderstore/Package Files/README.md

 - - All alies except for the ultra get a tiny amount of % hp regen (under separate config option)
 - Zanzan's trade menu & trade teleporter menus have new text for their menu titles
 - Swapped around some of the text for the ethereal sapling to make it more apparent you need to hit it twice
-- Fixed having field accelerator preventing the Zanzan portal from appearing
 - Item potential drops from the trade teleporter show for clients now
 - - Not really a fix as I just made it use the vanilla potential that still works for clients instead of the cloned one